 Ironically, it’s one way to die in the Netherlands.
 This Dutch delicacy, in a nutshell, is an unappealing raw meat spread that goes on bread, crackers, or can be combined with some uncooked onions and/or boiled egg.

 You may encounter this monstrosity of a dish at a Dutch lunch or as a party appetiser. 🍞

 10. Wash your hands?
 Never heard of it

 Goes hand in hand with the finger-licking — no pun intended.
 Dutchies not washing their hands is, unfortunately, tied to the visitation of a certain room or space. 🚾

 11. Wear outside shoes inside the house

 There you have it!
-All the gooey, green, or smelly gross habits the Dutch do. 🤢 At least we hope that’s all…
+All the gooey, green, and gross habits the Dutch do. 🤢 At least we hope that’s all…

 Got any other gross Dutch habits?
-Let us know in the comments below!
+Tell us in the comments below!

 Editor’s Note: This article was originally published in October 2021, and was fully updated in February 2023 for your reading pleasure.